elliott-ribner/DSCI532_Crime_Project/CODE_OF_CONDUCT.md

 - We will attend the team meetings.
 - We will meet meet our individual deadlines as determined by the team
 - We will stay in communication through slack, with an expectation to respond to questions within 24 hours.
-- We will complete our own work, and provide proper citations when necessary
+- We will complete our own work, and provide proper citations when necessary.
 - We will create an inclusive atmosphere and respect our differences in backgrounds.

 ### The following will not be tolerated: